Trump Inaugural Committee Reported to FEC for Violations

 “These are not new rules, and this looks like negligence,” Fischer said.

-HuffPo noted that the Trump committee had cleared up some of the more bizarre aspects of its donor list, including a record of a $25,000 donation from Katherine Johnson, the former NASA mathematician who was portrayed in the recent biopic “Hidden Figures.”
+HuffPo noted that the Trump committee had cleared up some of the more bizarre aspects of its donor list, including a record of a $25,000 donation from a woman named Katherine Johnson, whose address was given as that of NASA.

-The report gave NASA’s address for Johnson, but relatives of the retired Johnson quickly denied that she made such a donation.
+Viewers of the recent biopic “Hidden Figures” might remember a NASA mathematician with the same name from the film, but relatives of this Johnson insist she made no such a donation.

-In the HuffPo article, a committee spokesman apologized and said that the donor’s true address was in California.
+HuffPo quoted a committee spokesman as apologizing and saying that its donor’s true address was in California.

 The article also discusses difficulty in tracing a $400,000 donation from an “Isabel T. John,” whose address was given as an empty lot in New Jersey.

-The committee spokesman blamed Citibank for this error, saying it used the Englewood address to facilitate a transfer from a donor whose name should have been listed as “Isabel and Johm Tonelli.”
+The committee spokesman blamed Citibank for this error, saying it used the Englewood address to facilitate a transfer from a donor whose name should have been listed as “Isabel and John Tonelli.”

 Citing dozens of error-riddled entries in this vein, the groups Campaign Legal Center and Democracy 21 filed a complaint Tuesday with the FEC, pushing for an investigation.

-“It appears that the Trump Inaugural Committee did not take even a minimal level of care to meet its legal obligation to submit accurate financial disclosure reports to the FEC identifying the sources of the millions of dollars it raised,” Donald Simon, general counsel of Democracy 21, said in a statement.
+“It appears that the Trump Inaugural Committee did not take even a minimal level of care to meet its legal obligation to submit accurate financial disclosure reports to the FEC identifying the sources of the millions of dollars it raised,” Democracy 21 general counsel Donald Simon said in a statement.
 “This failure deprived the public of important information it is entitled to about who contributed what to pay for President Trump’s inauguration.”

-Simon urged the FEC to sanction the committee for its “shoddy reporting” to deter similar violations in the future.
+Simon urged the FEC to sanction the committee for its “shoddy reporting.”

 In one instance, the report disclosed approximately 83 donations, “under five different names, from the single address 425 2nd St NE in Washington D.C.”